Bachelor of Science degrees are offered in two programs:

 This course will provide the students with the scientific principles and the hands-on experience to develop resistance exercise and related conditioning programs for a wide range of populations, including those focusing on general fitness, therapeutic rehabilitation and sport performance.
-Prerequisite: Anatomy, Physiology, admission to the Exercise Science or Athletic Training undergraduate programs, or permission of instructor.
+Prerequisite: Anatomy, physiology, and admission to the Exercise Science undergraduate program, or permission of instructor.
 LEC.

 HSES 306.
 Principles of Personal Training.
 3 Hours.